 '''

 class gts.Edge(inherits Segment \rightarrow Object \rightarrow object)

 Bases: gts.Segment

 Edge object

 init

-x. init (...) initializes x; see x. class . doc for signature
+x.init(...) initializes x; see x.class.doc for signature

 belongs_to_tetrahedron

 Returns True if this Edge e belongs to a tetrahedron.
 Otherwise False.

-Signature: e.belongs_to_tetrahedron()
+Signature: e.belongs to tetrahedron()

-contacts

 Returns number of sets of connected triangles share this Edge e as a contact Edge.

 Signature: e.contacts()

-face number
+face_number

 Returns number of faces using this Edge e on Surface s.

 Signature: e.face_number(s)

 is_boundary

 Returns True if this Edge e is a boundary on Surface s.
 Otherwise False.

 Signature: e.is_boundary(s)

 is_ok

 True if this Edge e is not degenerate or duplicate.
 False otherwise.
 Degeneracy implies e.v1.id

 == e.v2.id.

-Signature: e.is ok()
+Signature: e.is_ok()

 is_unattached

 True if this Edge e is not part of any Triangle.

-Signature: e.is_unattached()
+Signature: e.is unattached()

 class gts.Face(inherits Triangle \rightarrow Object \rightarrow object)

 Bases: gts.Triangle

 Face object

 init

-x. init (...) initializes x; see x. class . doc for signature
+init(...) initializes x; see x.class.doc for signature

 is_compatible

 True if Face f is compatible with all neighbors in Surface s.
 False otherwise.

-Signature: f.is_compatible(s).
+Signature: f.is compatible(s).

 is_ok

 True if this Face f is non-degenerate and non-duplicate.
 False otherwise.

-Signature: f.is_ok()
+Signature: f.is ok()

-is on
+is_on

 True if this Face f is on Surface s.
 False otherwise.

-Signature: f.is\on(s).
+Signature: f.is_on(s).

 is unattached

 True if this Face f is not part of any Surface.

 Signature: f.is_unattached().

+neighbor number

+Returns the number of neighbors of Face f belonging to Surface s.

+Signature: f.neighbor_number(s).

 '''